- Enhancing Career and Life by Embracing Lateral Thinking

 Enhancing Career and Life by Embracing Lateral Thinking

-Remaining confined to a monotonous routine can limit your ability to explore uncharted territories and discover fresh perspectives.
+Remaining confined to a monotonous routine can significantly curtail your ability to explore uncharted territories and uncover fresh perspectives.
+It’s all too easy to get comfortable in familiar patterns, but this comfort often comes at the cost of stifling creativity and innovation.

 Understanding Lateral Thinking as a Tool for Creative Problem-Solving